-As the weather is getting cold parts of US and Canada, temperatures are expected to fall below -20F (-29C), said the National Weather Service.
+As the weather is getting cold parts of US and Canada, temperatures are expected to fall below -20F (-29C) in a heavy storm, said the National Weather Service.
 In Canada, high winds have knocked out power for tens of thousands of residents in Nova Scotia.

 Giant waves caused by the storm saw freezing floodwaters inundate parts of the New England coast.

 According to reports, the extreme weather has already left 19 people dead in the US and two more in Canada.

 Four deaths were reported due to traffic accidents in North and South Carolina.
 Further accidents occurred in Wisconsin, Kentucky and Texas.